Atorudibo-Seth1/Restaurant-Sales/README.md

 Order patterns indicate mid-week days, particularly Wednesday - experience the highest order volumes, while Friday sees a slight dip.
 Additionally, most customer activity is concentrated between **12 PM** and **2 PM** and again between **5 PM** and **7 PM**, aligning with lunch and dinner hours.

-Large-sized pizzas drive the highest revenue, with Veggie, Chicken, and Supreme variants leading, highlighting a clear customer preference for larger portions across top-selling flavors.
+Large-sized pizzas drive the highest revenue amongst all categories.
+Classic leads all categories in revenue, quantity and order count

-Chicken-based pizzas dominate unit sales and revenue, with three variants each surpassing 2,300 orders.
-While average order values (AOV) remain steady across most offerings, niche pizzas like The Greek and Mexicana command higher AOVs despite lower sales volumes.
+While average order values (AOV) remain steady across most offerings, niche pizzas like The Greek command higher AOVs while maintaining a sizable revenue share.

 These trends suggest strong appeal for familiar, large-format options, while higher-priced niche items may benefit from targeted promotions to boost visibility and lift order volumes.